canorve/GALFITools/CONTRIBUTING.rst

    This should automatically use flake8_/black_ to check/fix the code style in a way that is compatible with the project.

-   .. important:: Don't forget to add unit tests and documentation in case your
+   .. important:: Don't forget to add automated tests and documentation in case your
       contribution adds an additional feature and is not just a bugfix.

       Moreover, writing a `descriptive commit message`_ is highly recommended.